xmdhs/cursemodownload/README.md

-# CurseForgeSearch
+# cursemodownload
-轻松地搜索 CurseForge 上的东西而无需经过 Cloudflare
-## Screenshots
+Use CurseForge API to get download link of mod, this tool have not repost any file.